 Gramma John’s Blue Ribbon Apple Pie is one of the simplest desserts that packs the biggest punch in flavor and texture.
-Make one today!
+Fresh sliced apples, abundant sugar and spice, and a flaky crust are topped with a nutty streusel top.
+Make one today and freeze one for later.

 Pie is probably one of my very favorite desserts.
 I have wonderful memories of watching my Gramma John or my mom magically transform fruit, flour, sugar, and butter into something amazing.